Boryana-Mihaylova/friendly-lend-app/README.md

 ## 🔗 Integration with `ecoSurvey-svc` (REST API)

-This application connects to a separate REST API (`ecoSurvey-svc`) that allows users to express support for one of three key environmental topics directly from the Friendly Lend interface.
+This application connects to a separate REST API (`ecoSurvey-svc`) that allows users to express support for one of three key environmental topics directly from the FriendlyLend interface.

 Users can choose to support one of the following: